sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/gRPC.md

 }
 ```

-As you can see this server re-uses the generated protobuf structs in both the gRPC and REST APIs.
-It also extracts the
+As you can see, this service re-uses the generated protobuf structs in both the gRPC and REST APIs.

-core implementation logic into a helper function `getReply` that can be reused in both APIs.
-This greatly standardizes
+It also extracts the core implementation logic into a shared helper function, `getReply`, that can be reused in both interfaces.
+This:

-the
+- reduces code duplication (reducing the chance of drift in either implementation)
+- makes testing easier (we only need to test `getReply` once)
+- limits the scope of what the gRPC and REST functions are actually doing (only deserializing the requests and serializing the responses)